Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Method

 The proposition implies that there is a value of $\lambda \geq \lambda_{c}$ such that the derivative of $G_d$ w.r.t $\lambda$ is negative.
-The proof is given in Section~\ref{sup:proof} of the Appendix.
-This indicates that by appropriately selecting the value of $\lambda$ we can make $G_d$ lower, which in turn reduces the client drift.
-One of the key assumptions on the heterogeneity is the existence of the following quantity:
+The proof is given in Sec.~\ref{sup:proof} of the appendix.
+This indicates that by appropriately selecting the value of $\lambda$ we can make the $G_d$ lower which in turn reduces the client drift.
+One of the key assumptions on the heterogeneity is the existence of the below quantity.